fvaleri/strimzi-debugging/sessions/006/README.md

 ---
 ### Example: avoid running out of Kafka disk space using the Strimzi quota plugin

+This example has some tricky steps highlighted in bold, where you need to be extra careful to avoid losing data.
-**Don't use Minikube for this example, as it doesn't have full volume support.**
+**Don't use Minikube, as it doesn't have full volume support.**

 First, [deploy the Strimzi Cluster Operator and Kafka cluster](/sessions/001).